Skip to main content

 • Home Office representatives

-They will ensure recommendations and action plans are undertaken.
+They will monitor recommendations and action plans and assist where difficulties arise with their implementation.

-The Co-ordination Hub updates and publishes the approved Chair and reviewers list.
-This assists RSBs when selecting a suitable Chair and reviewer.
+The co-ordination hub administers the approved chair and reviewer’s list.
+This assists safeguarding boards to select a suitable chair and reviewer.

-Registration to the WSR is via the Co-ordination Hub.
-This gives practitioners access to the WSR for research purposes.
-The Hub publishes thematic reports produced by the WSR to aid learning and improve practices.
+Registration to the WSR is made via the co-ordination hub.
+This gives practitioners access to the repository when conducting reviews and for research purposes.
+The co-ordination hub publishes thematic reports from information produced by the repository to aid learning and improve practices.
 It publishes briefings to ensure practitioners are up to date with SUSR processes.

-The Co-ordination Hub co-ordinate learning events.
+The co-ordination hub helps to co-ordinate learning dissemination events.
 This ensures consistency, so practitioners know what to expect each time.
-The Co-ordination Hub administers professional training to maintain consistency.
+The hub facilitates access to professional training to maintain consistency.

 It is also responsible for the SUSR learning and development programme.
-Its aims are to create a workforce providing a single review process and disseminate review-based learning and training.
+It’s aims are to create a workforce providing a robust single review process and disseminate review-based learning and training.

-The Wales Safeguarding Repository (WSR) stores reviews and extracts learning from them.
 The WSR is a unique system utilising social science and computer science methodologies.
-It seeks to enhance future safeguarding practice of professionals.
+It seeks to enhance the future safeguarding practices of professionals.
+All completed SUSR reports are stored here, as well as past:

 Glossary